Thursday, January 26, 2012

 From Jon's Staff: When Jon designs an heirloom art piece, he dedicates hours of creative planning and process before, during, and after the session.

 He begins with questions, taking notes, exchanging ideas, and asking more questions; getting to know you in a way that allows him to capture the essence of your personality.
+During a session Jon rushes nothing, his playful manner relaxes everyone and we can hear the laughter from down the hall!

 Jon creates portraits that families enjoy for countless years.